Get insider access

 6.6 Sports

 The Samsung CU7000 is alright for watching sports.
 The TV has satisfactory reflection handling but can't overcome glare in a bright room due to its mediocre SDR peak brightness.
-It has a good response time, so there's very little blur behind quick-moving players and objects.
+It has a good response time, so there's very little blur behind quick-moving players.
 The TV also does an alright job at upscaling lower-resolution content, which is important since most sports are still shown in 720p.
 Unfortunately, it has a narrow viewing angle that makes it inadequate for watching the game in a group setting since anyone watching from the sides of the screen sees a degraded image.

 Pros